All Articles

-Hawking radiation is the theoretical process by which black holes emit radiation due to quantum effects, potentially leading to their gradual evaporation over time.
+Hawking radiation is the theoretical prediction that black holes can emit radiation due to quantum effects near their event horizons, ultimately leading to their evaporation.

 Experimental Evidence